Tele-medicine could save India 5 billion US dollars annually: Dr Jitendra - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Dr Jitendra Singh said, Health technology is becoming central to healthcare as it leads to improvement of health literacy, patient empowerment and engagement, and enable better self-management of care.
 It is also one of the key components of efforts to improve the quality, efficiency and safety of healthcare delivery while lowering healthcare costs.

-The Minister said that various health care schemes launched by Modi Government such as PM Ayushman Bharat Health Infrastructure Mission, Ayushman Bharat Jan Arogya Yojana, Ayushman Health and Wellness Centres, Pradhan Mantri Bhartiya Janaushadhi Pariyojana (PMBJP) and Ayushman Bharat Digital Mission have made healthcare facilities accessible and affordable to millions of poor people in the country.

-The Health Summit was attended by Dr Naresh Trehan, Chairman, CII Healthcare Council & CMD, Medanta – Medicity, Mr Kris Gopalakrishnan, Past President, CII and Founding Member, Infosys, Mr Pankaj Sahni – Chief Executive Officer, Medanta – Medicity, Dr Mradul Kaushik – Chief Executive Officer, Max Healthcare Pvt Ltd, Mr Shashank ND, Chairman, CII Subcommittee on Digital Health & CEO & Co-Founder, Practo, Mr Dharmil Shah, Founder, Pharmeasy, and Mr Prashant Tandon, Founder, Tata1MG.
+The Health Summit was attended by Dr Naresh Trehan, Chairman, CII Healthcare Council & CMD, Medanta – Medicity, Kris Gopalakrishnan, Past President, CII and Founding Member, Infosys, Pankaj Sahni – Chief Executive Officer, Medanta – Medicity, Dr Mradul Kaushik – Chief Executive Officer, Max Healthcare Pvt Ltd, Shashank ND, Chairman, CII Subcommittee on Digital Health & CEO & Co-Founder, Practo, Dharmil Shah, Founder, Pharmeasy, and Prashant Tandon, Founder, Tata1MG.

 Editorial